 Around the turn of the 20th century, the army was recruiting young men to join the Boer War.
-Over half were turned away as unfit to serve.
+Over half the volunteers were turned away as unfit to serve.
 Meantime, adults were complaining about the youth of the day hanging around on street corners and indulging in petty crime . . . as adults have complained for centuries!

 Robert Baden-Powell came to believe that the answer to the problem of youth disorder lay in providing positive and attractive alternative activities, and he thought that some of the activities he had enjoyed when young - exploring the countryside, stalking animals, camping - and some he had read from authors such as Seton, might be just the sort to attract modern boys.
-To test out the theory, in 1907 he ran an experimental camp on Brownsea Island with a mixture of boys - half were the sons of upper-class friends, the rest were all local Boys' Brigade members from the Dorset area (contrary to myths, there were no boys from the east end of London).
-During the camp they worked in 4 mixed 'Patrols' and tried out his ideas for tracking, first aid, nature study, rescue from fire, and other challenges.
-Each night they had a 'campfire' where they would sit around the flickering flames, listening to Baden-Powell's yarns of his adventures and singing the occasional song or performing 'party pieces'.
-Following the success of the camp, he wrote 'Scouting for Boys'.
-In fairness, it ought to be said that although there were some original ideas which Baden-Powell created, and he did the work of unifying other disparate ideas from many sources into a workable package, a lot of the ideas were directly lifted from the work of other authors, particularly Seton, and not always credited as clearly as they should have been.
+To test out the theory, in 1907 he ran an experimental camp on Brownsea Island with a mixture of boys - half were the sons of upper-class friends, the rest were all local Boys' Brigade members from the Dorset area (contrary to myths, there were definitely no boys from the east end of London present).
+During the camp they worked in 4 mixed 'Patrols' with Patrol Leaders, and tried out his ideas for tracking, first aid, nature study, rescue from fire, and other challenges.
+Each night they had a 'campfire' where they would sit around the flickering flames, listening to Baden-Powell's yarns of his adventures, and singing the occasional song or performing 'party pieces'.
+Following the success of the camp, Baden-Powell wrote 'Scouting for Boys'.
+In fairness, it ought to be said that although there were some original ideas which Baden-Powell created, and he did the work of unifying other disparate ideas from several sources into a workable package, a lot of the 'practices' ideas in the book were directly lifted from the work of other authors, particularly Seton, and not always credited as clearly as they should have been.
 (On the other hand, after Scouting started, many authors tried to claim Baden-Powell had copied their ideas, most failing to prove that the ideas were not common currency amongst the assorted boys' clubs which sprang up in the era).

 So in 1910, with the foundation of a £100 loan from her brother, Agnes rented a room in the Boy Scout Headquarters, bought a stock of badges with her own money, and started the process of registering both Guide Companies, and also individual Guides.

 Pamphlets A and B were produced giving information - otherwise, initially, the Guides continued to work for the Scout challenges and badges, and follow Scout programmes, adapting them as they thought best.
 Uniform, too, was still open to quite a bit of interpretation - when all 5 Edinburgh Guide Companies paraded for a Royal visit in 1911, they found that although styles were broadly similar, 2 companies wore blue uniforms, one wore green, one wore brown and one wore scarlet!
-It still wasn't easy to persuade the public.
+It still wasn't easy to persuade the public that Guides would be a respectable hobby for girls.
 In 1911 the Duke of Devonshire was quoted by The Times at a girls' school opening as saying that "he hoped that the gymnastic training in the school would not induce any of the students to take part in the various movements which were better confined to the male sex.
 As a strong opponent of the Girls' Scout movement, he trusted that the gymnastics would not induce them to take part in demonstrations of force at Westminster or elsewhere" - presumably a reference to the activities of suffragettes who were campaigning for women to be allowed to vote in elections, sometimes by means of direct action.
 In 1912 the first Guide Handbook, "How Girls Can Help to Build Up the Empire" was brought out, written by Agnes and based on her brother's book.
-Reading through it, it is clear how much Agnes contributed to amend and add to the original book - how skilfully Agnes had managed to tread a middle path with just enough of domestic skills to reassure worried parents that their girls would not be turned into wild tomboys who would neglect the home duties expected of girls in that era in order to go running off into the countryside causing trouble - and enough of the adventurous Scout activities to enthuse the kind of girl who had been so keen to join Scouting to go hiking and exploring in the outdoors in the first place.
+Reading through it, it is clear how much material Agnes contributed in order to amend and add to the original book - how skilfully Agnes managed to tread a middle path, with just enough of domestic skills to reassure worried parents that their girls would not be turned into wild tomboys who would neglect the home duties expected of girls in that era in order to go running off into the countryside causing trouble - and enough of the adventurous Scout activities to enthuse the kind of girl who had been so keen to join Scouting to go hiking and exploring in the outdoors in the first place.
 Hence the approach that Agnes took was that the Guides would prepare girls for life up-country in the farther reaches of empire, where it was likely that they might have to run a house, tend a kitchen garden, and look after their children without access to shops or the help of servants, and also be involved in caring for the sick, potentially in the absence of trained doctors and certainly without nursing assistance.
 So the Guides practiced childcare, laundry work, sick nursing, needlework and household management - but they also practiced stalking, hike cooking, nature study, emergency first aid and took long hikes in the countryside - and even camped - many stayed in barns or village halls, but some were actually allowed to sleep in real army bell tents!
 Interest badges available included ones for such modern pastimes such as cycling, wireless communication and aeroplane flying.
 Guidance was gradually issued on where to wear badges, and on the new designs and syllabuses as they became available.
 Agnes also toured around the UK speaking to groups to promote Guiding, including a well-received visit to Scotland in 1913.
 Soon, under Agnes' direction, Guiding was growing even faster than Scouting!

 In 1914, World War I broke out.
 Up to that time, public reaction to Guides had been very mixed, with many adults still disapproving of such a militaristic-seeming organisation - and many young children mocking.
 Some adults had been resistant because they thought that the Girl Guides were being trained as war nurses, and would thus be liable to be called up if war broke out - not a pleasing prospect for any parent.
 The coming of war, however, gave the Guides a chance to show the value of their training, and they certainly did.
 They worked in hospitals, prepared bandages and dressings, taught first aid and acted as casualties for practices, helped run nurseries, as well as collecting waste goods and making large numbers of bandages and clothes for the troops.
 They picked and preserved hedgerow fruit, and helped with harvesting crops on farms - vital at a time when food was at real risk of running out.
 They also raised large amounts of money - both in general for the Red Cross and refugee funds, and for specific projects such as the regularly-extended Guide rest hut they funded in France, and the motor-ambulance they supplied.
 A War Service badge was brought in, which was awarded for a certain number of hours of war work, or a certain number of garments knitted and sewed.
 Guides were also employed as messengers within the MI5 building during World War I - Scouts had been tried, but weren't as efficient and reliable as Guides were!
 They were employed in carrying messages within the building, and also oral messages outwith it, of vital national importance and with top secrecy.
 So trusted were they, that British Guides were asked to work as the messengers during the confidential discussions at the Versailles peace conference in 1919.